marcin-chwedczuk/tetris.js/README.md

 # tetris.js
-JavaScript clone of popular tetris game
+JavaScript clone of the popular Tetris game.

 ### Building